BrenKenna/pyanamo/code/PyAnamo-Beta/README.md

 # grep "Attempting to process" pyanamo-gamma-thread*txt

 "
-- All items were queried, and threads 1 & 3 were very competitive with each other
+- All items were queried

 pyanamo-gamma-thread-1.txt:10
 pyanamo-gamma-thread-2.txt:10